What is MDS?

 This type of MDS is quite rare and rarely progresses to acute myeloid leukaemia, a type of blood cancer.

-In the earlier classification, it was known as refractory cytopenia with uni-lineage dysplasia and the individual diseases were called refractory anaemia, refractory neutropenia, and refractory thrombocytopenia.
+In the earlier classification, it was known as refractory cytopenia with uni-lineage dysplasia and the individual diseases were called refractory anaemia, refractory neutropenia, and refractory thrombocytopenia. - TYPE 2: MYELODYSPLASTIC SYNDROME WITH MULTILINEAGE DYSPLASIA: two or three blood types are affected.

 About 5% of the cells are normal and are found in the bone marrow in the early blast stage and are rare in the bone marrow.

-• TYPE 3: MYELODYSPLASTIC SYNDROME WITH RING SIDEROBLASTS: in this type of MDS, many of the early red blood cells are sideroblasts.
+This is the most common type of MDS and was earlier referred to as refractory cytopenia with multilineage dysplasia. - TYPE 3: MYELODYSPLASTIC SYNDROME WITH RING SIDEROBLASTS: in this type of MDS, many of the early red blood cells are sideroblasts.

 Sideroblasts are red blood cells which atypical, abnormal red blood cells which have iron deposition in the mitochondria surrounding the nucleus like a ring.